Course Outline

 - Be able to define and explain the different phases of cyberattacks;

-- Become acquainted with the different tools used to collect information before performing any attack;
+- Become acquainted with the various tools used to collect information prior to performing an attack;

-- Learn about the different attacks that affect the security of an organization's network;
+- Learn about the different attacks that affect an organization's network security;

-- Learn how to perform the different steps comprising a penetration test (ethical hacking) and its associated tools by obtaining information, scanning, enumeration and attack processes;
+- Learn how to perform the different steps of a penetration test (ethical hacking) and its associated tools by obtaining information, scanning, enumerating, and attacking;

 - Learn about the most important aspects of Distributed Denial of Service (DDoS) attacks and their tools;